Tutoriel & patron | Sac banane en cuir - 2 tailles

 cut leather strips

-topstitch leather strap
+make a leather strap topstitch

 Prepare your strap by adding the sliding buckle and the clip buckle .